Teeeeeeeeeeed/TrainingMaterial/BuildingModernFOSolutions.md

 - Working virtual entities enabled in the environment (usually, it works out of the box in all T2 environments)
 - Your User has System Administrator security role rights in both F&O and Dataverse
 - Your F&O environment has Contoso data or is a fully implemented environment with data.
-- Your User has access to Copilot Studio
 - Your DLPs have all the Power Platform, F&O, and Copilot connectors enabled for both the F&O and Dataverse environments.

 <br><br>